gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 ```

 !!! tip
-    You can also use a different Gaffer store type other than a Proxy Store if
+    You can also use a different Gaffer store type other than a Proxy Store,
-    you want to connect directly to an Accumulo instance; however, for this you
+    however, this may be more complex to set up.
+For example to attach to an
-    will need to know the graph Schema and other configuration options.
+    Accumulo store instance you will need to replicate the Schema and
+    configuration.